Nooksack Valley School District

 The Nooksack Valley School District in Whatcom County, Washington, U.S. is a school district named after the Nooksack River.
 It has five schools and some 1,870 students as of 2006.
 The district includes one high school, one middle school, and three elementary schools.

+The district boundary includes Everson, Nooksack, and Sumas.

 High school

 Nooksack Valley High School is located just north of Nooksack at the junction of State Route 9 and State Route 546.
 Nooksack Valley High School (NVHS) enrolls students in ninth through twelfth grades.
 Upon successful completion of the twelfth grade, students graduate and may participate in a graduation ceremony.
 Students must complete required courses and pass the tenth grade Washington Assessment of Student Learning (WASL) tests to graduate.
 Core classes focus on English literature and composition, math, science, and social sciences.
 Classes are also offered in art, health, music, physical education, technology, world languages, and vocational education.
 College preparatory and Advanced Placement courses are available.
 Academically qualified students may take college courses at Whatcom Community College or Bellingham Technical College through the Running Start program.
 Extracurricular offerings include clubs, social activities, competitions, and sports.
 NVHS competes in numerous sports through the Washington Interscholastic Activities Association (WIAA).
 NVHS is a WIAA Division A (single A) school.